bluesky/ophyd/docs/user_v2/how-to/make-a-simple-device.rst

 .. currentmodule:: ophyd.v2.core

-To make a simple device using Ophyd.v2, you need to subclass from the `SimpleDevice` class, create some `Signal` instances, and optionally implement other suitable Bluesky `Protocols <hardware_interface>` like :class:`~bluesky.protocols.Movable`.
+To make a simple device using Ophyd.v2, you need to subclass from the `StandardReadable` class, create some `Signal` instances, and optionally implement other suitable Bluesky `Protocols <hardware_interface>` like :class:`~bluesky.protocols.Movable`.